 At first logic prevailed and the negative terminal was bonded to ground.
 This works indoors but the problem came with cables being used outdoors or subject to moisture.

 What happens is basically electrolysis.
-With respect to ground potential, if the positive end is bonded this becomes an “anode” in electrolysis terms and this is the part of the system that basically gets dissolved.
+With respect to ground potential, if the negative end is bonded this becomes an “anode” in electrolysis terms and this is the part of the system that basically gets dissolved.
 So early +48Vdc systems soon suffered from corrosion.

 When the positive end is bonded then this becomes the “cathode” and is protected against corrosion.
 This is called cathodic protection, and is why the system is connected as it is today.